bonfire-networks/bonfire-app/docs/BOUNDARIES.md

 please.

-Circles allow a user to categorise work colleagues differently from friends.
+Circles allow a user to categorise work colleagues differently from friends, for example.
 They can choose to allow different interactions from users in the two circles or limit which content each sees on a per-item basis.

 ## Verbs

 Verbs represent actions that the user could perform, such as reading a post or replying to a message.

-Each verb has a unique ID, like the table IDs from `pointers` which must be known to the system through configuration.
+Each verb has a unique ID, like the table IDs from `pointers`, which must be known to the system through configuration.

 ## Permissions